UK’s trade export growth slower than EU, US and G7 countries under Tories

 Sign up to our Brexit email for the latest insight

-Britain's export growth has fallen well behind that of other major nations including Germany and the US since the Tories came to power, new analysis shows.
+Britain’s export growth has fallen well behind that of other major countries, including Germany and the US, since the Tories came to power, new analysis shows.

-Figures, collated by the House of Commons Library, show UK trade exports grew just 24.4 per cent between 2010 and 2021 - the lowest rate in the G7 except for Japan.
+Figures collated by the House of Commons Library show that UK trade exports grew just 24.4 per cent between 2010 and 2021, representing the lowest rate of growth among G7 countries apart from Japan.

-The EU averaged export growth of 35.5 per cent during the same period, while the US saw a 37 per cent boost and Germany 34.5 per cent – all substantially better than the UK.
+The EU averaged export growth of 35.5 per cent during the same period, while the US saw a 37 per cent boost and Germany averaged 34.5 per cent – all substantially better than the UK.

-That’s despite a high-profile government trade blitz and claims that Brexit would help the UK do business abroad.
-Under the last Labour government, the value of exports grew from £243.3bn in 1997 £452.9bn in 2010.
+That’s despite a high-profile government trade blitz and claims that Brexit would help the UK to do business abroad.
+Under the last Labour government, the value of exports grew from £243.3bn in 1997 to £452.9bn in 2010.

-The government has said its forthcoming export strategy will turn the UK's performance around, and there are already signs of good export performance this year.

-But Labour accused ministers of a "consistent failure to champion exports" and said the Brexit trade deal needed reform, along with a new industrial strategy.
+The government has said that its forthcoming export strategy will turn the UK’s performance around, and there are already signs of good export performance this year.
+But Labour accused ministers of a “consistent failure to champion exports” and said the Brexit trade deal needed to be reformed alongside the introduction of a new industrial strategy.

-Gareth Thomas, Labour’s shadow trade minister told The Independent: “These devastating figures underline a decade of weak economic growth with a consistent failure to champion exports and help British businesses get their products into overseas markets.
+Gareth Thomas, Labour’s shadow trade minister, told The Independent: “These devastating figures underline a decade of weak economic growth with a consistent failure to champion exports and help British businesses get their products into overseas markets.

 “When the Conservatives’ own former export minister thinks the government isn’t doing enough to help, it’s time for change.

-“Labour will make economic growth our priority for government to tackle the cost-of-living crisis and increase the number of well-paid jobs.
+Labour will make economic growth our priority for government, to tackle the cost of living crisis and increase the number of well-paid jobs.

-“As part of our growth plan, we will reform the trade deal with Europe to reduce red tape, will establish a new Industrial Strategy to boost manufacturing and will boost export promotion.”
+“As part of our growth plan, we will reform the trade deal with Europe to reduce red tape, will establish a new industrial strategy to boost manufacturing, and will boost export promotion.”

-Business groups have said new barriers to trade with Britain’s closest neighbour – the EU – were now making it even harder to export goods.

-Under the analysis, only Japan, whose economy was stagnant for large parts of the 11-year period, performed worse, while France saw broadly similar levels of growth.
+Business groups have said that new barriers to trade with Britain’s closest neighbour – the EU – are making it even harder to export goods.
+Under the analysis, only Japan, whose economy was stagnant for large parts of the 11-year period, performed worse than the UK, while France saw broadly similar levels of growth.

-The analysis is based on numbers from the UN trade and development conference, which uses official national figures.
+The analysis is based on numbers from the UN Conference on Trade and Development, which uses official national figures.

-Labour also said the latest Department for International Trade (DiT) figures showed that the deal struck by then-trade secretary Liz Truss with Japan in 2020 was an “irrefutable” failure.

-DiT figures showed that British exports to the country decline from £12.3bn to £11.9bn in the year running up to June 2022 – including a 4.9 per cent slump in goods.
+Labour also said that the latest Department for International Trade figures show that the deal struck with Japan in 2020 by the then trade secretary Liz Truss was an “irrefutable” failure.
+The figures show that British exports to the country declined from £12.3bn to £11.9bn in the year ending in June 2022 – including a 4.9 per cent slump in goods.

-Despite future prime minister Ms Truss’s famous boasts at the 2014 Tory conference of “selling tea to China” and “opening up new pork markets” in Beijing, British exporters were at the time underperforming compared to their competitors.
+Despite Ms Truss’s famous boasts at the 2014 Tory conference of “selling tea to China” and “opening up new pork markets” in Beijing, British exporters were at the time underperforming compared with their competitors.

 And voting to leave the EU in 2016 has made matters significantly worse.
 The government’s own Office for Budget Responsibility said last week that Brexit has had a “significant adverse impact” on UK trade “via reducing both overall trade volumes and the number of trading relationships between UK and EU firms”.

-Government trade officials say UK exports have reached £748bn in the past 12 months, an increase of £132 billion on the previous 12 months.
-But this sharp rise is just £48bn higher than in 2019, with UK exports affected by Brexit and the pandemic in the intervening period.
-This amounts to a 6.9 per cent rise in the intervening four years.
+Government trade officials say that UK exports have reached £748bn in the past 12 months, an increase of £132bn on the previous 12 months.
+But this sharp rise is just £48bn higher than in 2019, with UK exports having been affected by Brexit and the pandemic in the intervening period, meaning that the new figure amounts to only a 6.9 per cent rise over the past four years.

-Previously released Eurostat figures from Brussels show a 14 per cent hit to exports from Britain in 2021 amid mounting red tape for firms that previously enjoyed single market and customs union membership.
+Previously released Eurostat figures from Brussels show a 14 per cent hit to exports from Britain in 2021 amid mounting red tape for businesses that had previously enjoyed single market and customs union membership.

-Rishi Sunak earlier this month effectively abandoned any hope of getting a US trade deal before the next election, telling reporters at the G20 in Bali that there were other ways the US and UK could cooperate.
+Earlier this month, Rishi Sunak effectively abandoned any hope of getting a US trade deal before the next election, telling reporters at the G20 summit in Bali that there were other ways in which the US and UK could cooperate.

-Trade economists have pointed out that even with such deals there is little hope of making up ground lost due to leaving the single market.
+But trade economists have pointed out that even with such deals in place, there is little hope of making up the ground lost by leaving the single market.

-Former environment secretary George Eustice said earlier this month that one free trade agreement signed with Australia was “not actually very good”, while former Tory exports minister Mike Freer has previously said the department for international trade had failed to do enough to help firms send goods overseas.
+Former environment secretary George Eustice said earlier this month that one free trade agreement signed with Australia was “not actually very good”, while former Tory exports minister Mike Freer previously said that the Department for International Trade had failed to do enough to help businesses sell their goods overseas.

 UK news in pictures